hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Architecture</summary>

-- DynamoDB data is split across Partitions:
-	- A table starts with 1 partition and it grows depending on this table's size and its capacity (see scalability)
-- A Hashing function is used to associate a data's PS to a partition where data will be put to or got from
+- A Hashing function is used to associate a data's PK to a partition where data will be put to or got from
 - A partition contain 3 nodes:
-	- 1 Leader node:
+	- 1 **Leader node**:
-	- 2 additional nodes
+	- **2 additional nodes**
 - ![Architecture](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/HowItWorksPartitionKeySortKey.png)
 - ![Partitions](https://d1o2okarmduwny.cloudfront.net/wp-content/uploads/2014/07/Screen-Shot-2019-04-23-at-2.10.39-PM.png)